israelmuca/RockPaperScissors/README.md

 # RockPaperScissors
 A (very) simple game of Rock Paper Scissors!

-Done with vanilla HTML / CSS / JS
+Done with HTML / CSS / JS / Bootstrap